Blog Post

 An extensive report studying vulnerabilities exploited by ransomware actors uncovered that 76% of vulnerabilities which are still being actively exploited by ransomware have been discovered between 2010 and 2019.

-This clearly shows several issues:
+This trend clearly reveal two issues:

 The U.S Federal Trade Commission (FTC) announced that U.S citizens lost $8.8B in 2022 to various types of scams, which is a 30% increase compared to fraud losses in 2021.
 Overall, 2.4M consumers reported losses due to fraud, putting the average loss per consumer at around $3,670.
 The top two types of scams consumers fell victim to were imposter scams and online shopping scams.